Anna Nicole Smith Died 10 Years Ago Today

 — Tinkerbilly Trivia (@QuizmasterClash) August 6, 2016

 At times during the show, Smith would slur her speech and make irrational decisions.
 This prompted her mother to go on The Dr. Keith Ablow Show to beg her daughter to stop using drugs.
-Her sister, Donna Hogan had appeared on CNN’s Larry King Live to reveal that she had not spoken to her sister in 10 years.
+Her sister, Donna Hogan, had appeared on CNN’s Larry King Live to reveal that she had not spoken to her sister in 10 years.
 Hogan would later reveal that she was not shocked by her sister’s death, adding that an overdose “would be my first guess.”

-Anna Nicole Smith’s son, Daniel died of an overdose.
+Anna Nicole Smith’s son, Daniel, died of an overdose.
 He passed on three days after the TV star gave birth to her daughter.
-Smith’s friend, Margaret Cho in an interview revealed that the TV star took Daniel’s death very hard.
+Smith’s friend Margaret Cho revealed that the TV star took Daniel’s death very hard.
 According to her, Anna Nicole refused to let go of her son even when he had died.
 The ex-model clutched her son in her arms for four hours and only let go after loved ones intervened.
-Cho made it known that Smith was guilty about her son’s death and she turned to prescription drugs to deal with her pain.
+Cho made it known that Smith felt guilty about her son’s death and turned to prescription drugs to deal with her pain.

 #Model Original #Playboy Magazine February 2001 Anna Nicole Smith Lauren M Hill https://t.co/a7lPg29rQq #Actress pic.twitter.com/ydnZpJh5KP